Getting past the hype of gluten in medication, how real are the concerns, and will there ever be clear labeling?

 That lack of confidence about safety was on display in the results of a national online survey on gluten in medication that the Beyond Celiac organization released in the autumn of 2014.
 Almost 25 percent of the 5,623 individuals with celiac disease and gluten sensitivity reported having gluten-related symptoms to prescription medication.
 Both patients and health-care providers said this led to anxiety and non-compliance in taking drugs.

-The U.S. Food and Drug Administration brought in the national standard of less than 20 parts per million of gluten for a food to qualify as gluten-free in August 2014, but doesn’t appear to find the same need in relation to prescription or over-the- counter drugs.
+The U.S. Food and Drug Administration brought in the national standard of less than 20 parts per million of gluten for a food to qualify as gluten-free in 2014.
+But the regulator doesn’t appear to find the same need in relation to prescription or over-the- counter drugs.

 Allergic Living asked the FDA to elaborate on this response.
 “The petition seemed to be based, in part, on a misconception that wheat gluten is commonly added to drug products as an ingredient and yet does not appear in a drug’s labeled list of ingredients when it has been added,” said agency spokesman Stephen King.
 “The direct addition of wheat gluten to oral drug products, prescription or over-the-counter, as an inactive ingredient is extremely rare [and] we would expect any oral drug product containing *wheat gluten as an added ingredient to be labeled as containing wheat gluten.”